SirZenith/lua-argparse/README.md

 `Parameter` is a struct where you put all you specification of arguments.
 Like parameter name, value type, etc..

-`Command` is used for structuring operation.
-A `Command` has help info, parameters, operation that bind with the command, and sometimes with several subcommands.
+`Command` is used for structuring your operation function.
+A `Command` has help info, parameters, operation that bind with it, and subcommands if you want.

-`ArgParser` provide API to parse string argument list into a `table<string, any>`, mapping parameter name to its corresponding value.
-Users don't really need to use this.
+`ArgParser`, with a given `Command` and a list of string arguments, it can locate target specified by arguments in you command tree, and return a `table<string, any>` containing parsed parameters.
+That table uses parameter's name as key.

-`Application` is a special kind of `Command` that sotres more meta infomation, and serves as entrance of the program.
-Besides, it's identical to `Command`.
-Every `Application` will have a `help` command by default.
+`Application` is a extended `Command` that sotres more meta infomation, and serves as entrance of your command tree.
+And every `Application` will got a `help` subcommand when they're created.

 # API